oneconvergence/dkube-examples/titanic/README.md

 1. Click on IDEs in left pane and then select your titanic project from top.
 2. Click on +JupyterLab and then fill the below details:
    - Give a name : titanic-{user}, replace {user} with your username.
-   - Select code as titanic-code
+   - Select code as titanic
    - Select Framework as tensorflow and version as 2.0.0 and then click on submit.
 3. Open JupyterLab under the actions tab and go to workspace/titanic-code and then run all the cells of pipeline.ipynb file.
 4. Preprocessing, Training and Predict runs will be automatically created in Dkube.